aws-samples/fargate-game-servers/README.md

 - [Cleaning Up Resources](#cleaning-up-resources)
 - [License](#license)

 This repository contains an example solution on how to scale a fleet of Game Servers on ECS Fargate and route players to them using a Serverless backend.
 Game Server data is stored in ElastiCache Redis.
 All resources are deployed with Infrastructure as Code using CloudFormation, Serverless Application Model, Docker and bash/powershell scripts.
+By leveraging AWS Fargate for your game servers you don't need to manage the underlying virtual machines.

 # Key Features
 * Scales ECS Fargate Tasks based on need using a defined percentage of available game servers as the metric